 Your OKC Emergency Dentist Saving Smiles

 You can’t always plan for when you will need dental care.
-If an emergency arises outside of your regularly-scheduled checkups and cleanings, know you can count on Dr. Crowley and the team at Bluff Creek Dental to provide urgent dental care.
-Call us as soon as possible and we’ll schedule a time for you to come in, and have you back to smiling again in no time.
+If an emergency arises outside of your regularly-scheduled checkups and cleanings, know you can count on your emergency dentist in Oklahoma City, OK to provide urgent dental treatment when you need it most.
+Call us as soon as possible and we’ll schedule a time for you to come in and have you back to smiling again in no time.

-Treating Dental Emergencies
+The Most Common Dental Emergencies

 Will I Need to Have My Tooth Extracted?

 While extractions are a routine dental procedure, they’re always a last resort.
-If we can save a tooth –whether it’s by reinforcing it with a dental crown or removing an infection via root canal – we will always try to do so before removing it.
+If we can save a tooth –whether it’s by reinforcing it with a dental crown or removing an infection via root canal – we will always try to do so before extracting it.
 Sometimes, however, the damage is just too extensive and irreparable, and leaving the tooth in might lead to worse health problems than removing it.
 We’ll always perform a thorough examination of your tooth and consider all of the available options before we make a recommendation.

-What Should I Do If My Dental Pain Goes Away?
+What Should I Do If MY Dental Pain Goes Away?

 Sometimes a toothache can go away on its own, but that doesn’t mean the problem is solved; in fact, it might just be the prelude to something worse!
-When a tooth has been affected, the bacteria attack the nerves inside the pulp, which is where the pain comes from.
+When a tooth has been infected, the bacteria attack the nerves inside the pulp, which is where the pain comes from.
 Once the nerves have been destroyed, the pain stops, but the infection will then spread to the jawbone.
 If that happens, you’ll be in serious danger of losing your teeth; that’s not even getting into the risk of the infection spreading even further.
 For this reason, you should always call your dentist for a toothache that lasts longer than a couple of days, even if it stops hurting after a while.